If you're reading this in the morning, I hope you have your coffee handy, because the next five minutes are going to be quite exciting!

 Many of these kinds of attacks show how important it is to work with a security company like Fortanix.
 Fortanix is a data-first company and is redefining data security.

-Fortanix Data Security Manager (DSM) SaaS offers integrated data security with encryption, multicloud key management, tokenization, and other features, all of which are delivered as a service from a single platform.
+Fortanix Data Security Manager (DSM) SaaS offers integrated data security with encryption, multicloud key management, data tokenization, and other features, all of which are delivered as a service from a single platform.

 For every user.
 Any cloud.
 Anywhere in the world